 Day Trips from Istanbul Part 2: Heirapolis and Pamukkale

 Our previous tour guide was not exclusively affiliated with Efendi travels, and so much to our dismay, we ended up with another one the next morning for our trip to Hierapolis and Pamukkale.
+You can read this excellent Pamukkale travel guide to know more about the fantastic geothermal pools in this region.
 The guide, a strapping young Turk, was really nice, but his English was not half as good as the previous one, i.e. most of the times it was a mutual struggle for communication.
 Also, this was the first of several of our cookie cutter trips that would follow.
 Let me breakdown a typical tourism agency guided tour in Turkey for you:- all these places on our itinerary were extremely touristy.
 Plus it was June and the weather was perfectly warm and balmy.
 So tourists were flocking to all these sites like locusts and were literally being dumped by huge buses there.
 Although this did not make for an extremely pleasant viewing experience, it was something we had to live with.
 The worst part, as I mentioned in the previous blog, was the cookie cutter, minion-like lookalike nature of the day trips from Istanbul; something extremely disappointing given the amount of money that we churned out for it expecting a somewhat customized tour.
 For example, all our day trips from Istanbul, excepting the first one by that amazing guide, consisted of the following parts: 1) sightseeing, 2) lunch at one predetermined restaurant (where all the 500 tourist buses would be brought in one after the other), 3) further sight seeing and 4) stopping by some local crafts store (once again, all other tourist buses would follow us there).
 It’s almost as if several thousand of us tourists formed a fellowship of some sort during the tour cause we would bump into each other everywhere.
 The other thing which struck me greatly was the vast and efficient network created by these innumerable tourism companies.
 We would start out with Efendi travels who would eventually transfer us to some other group going to a certain place of interest, which would then deposit us with some other group visiting some other place and finally to another group which would take us to our hotel.
 This is where I realized that the exorbitant price charged by Efendi for such seemingly blah tours was actually to pay for the overhead costs to the sister companies.

 Anyway, our sightseeing was rather uneventful in the sense that it was one well oiled routine like the rest of the tour leg (see Hierapolis and Pamukkale pictures below).
 The natural vistas and gorgeous limestone steps more than made up for all the weariness.
 A word of caution for Pamukkale visitors: it will serve you well to wear a bathing suit under your clothes if you want to take a dip in the cool waters of the travertines.
 If not, even shorts is a good idea.
 Anything is better than uncomfortably rolled up pants.
 There is an indoor hotel there with a swimming pool that claims to have its water drained in from the travertines.
 Do not fall for that and go into the pool cause you will be charged a tidy fee for it.
 We finally departed Pamukkale, and after a round of being transported like cattle, we ended up at a tiny airport and flew back to Istanbul that night to Deniz houses.
 Next day, we headed off to Cappadocia.